KomelT/Grafana-Telegraf-and-InfluxDB-2.x.x/README.md

 ...
 ```

-Now if you do `docker-compose up -d` and open InflxDB then see buckets and telegraf bucket you should see data comming.
-Or open logs for any errors.

-Open again InfluxDB.
-Now we need to create token for Grafana.
-Go back to data and then to API Tokens not to Telegraf.
-Create new Read/Write API Token.
-You can also scope it to only one bucket and only reading not writting.
-Save it.
+Now run `docker-compose up -d` to save changes in docker-compose.yaml file.
+Open InfluxDB, Explore section and select bucket you have created at registration.
+Now you can play in query builder and you should be also able to filter data by 'host' and there in should also be the hostname of you Telegraf instance.

-**2.7 Set up Grafana:**
+**2.8 Set up Grafana:** <a id="grafana"></a>
 Open Grafana.
 **Deault login is u: admin p: admin**
 On left menu find settings and then Data sources.
 Add new Data source InfluxDB.
 Query language should be Flux.
+[More about QL Flux](https://docs.influxdata.com/flux/)

+Set these variables:

 - URL http://influxdb:8086
 - Uncheck basic auth
-- Organization
+- Fill in Organization
-- Token
+- Fill in Token
-- Default bucket

 When you click Save & Test it should show success.
 This is it.
-Now you can build views in grafana.
+Now you can build dashboards in Grafana.
-Dont forget to read Grafana & InfluxDB Flux ql & Telegraf
+Dont forget to read Grafana & InfluxDB Flux QL & Telegraf documentation.

+**Thanks for staying till end.
+If there is any error, problem or room for imporovement please contact me on `tilen.komel10@gmail.com`.
+Best regards.**